 The pie should keep for 2-3 days if stored in the fridge (if there's any left that is!).

 I'm Jessica, a twenty-something vegan who is passionate about cruelty-free living, animal rights and health, beauty and fashion.
-I'm a holistic therapist and have my own little business down in Cornwall: www.tranquillarosa.co.uk
+I'm a holistic therapist and have my own little vegan business in Cornwall: www.tranquillarosa.co.uk